dafiliks/simpcsv/README.md

 # Usage

-To use the library, just add the header and source file into your repository, and adjust your build configuration accordingly.
+To use the library, add the header and source file into your repository, and adjust your build configuration accordingly.
 This project does not provide a built library object or a script to build it into one, as the library is lightweight enough to import directly into your repository.
 If you NEED to compile this library into a library object, you would need to do that yourself.